tsmango/active_configuration/README.md

 After installing ActiveConfiguration, the #configure block is available to every ActiveRecord model.
-If the #configure block is defined with a valid configuration, additional methods are made available on instances.
+If the #configure block is defined with a valid configuration, additional methods are made available on the model.

 ## Example Usage